Lee Baker looks at how Colombian architect Rogelio Salmona used his architecture to build a sense of community

 Again, I see a building that respects its environment, this time by not removing mature trees on the side of the mountain it perches on, above Carrera 1.
 Instead, the building makes space for the trees in an internal courtyard, which simultaneously brings the people living there together.

-It is interesting to see that Salmona’s ideas about using architecture to promote a sense of community live on in the city.
+It is interesting to see that ideas by Rogelio Salmona about using architecture to promote a sense of community live on in the city.
 I visited the current biennial of the Society of Colombian Architects at the Universidad de los Andes, and saw many examples of contemporary projects for collective living, with frontages where people are invited to take a drink, communal gardens and even communal kitchens.
 But, what is less apparent in the architects’ drawings are Salmona’s concepts around creating public space.

 There are “very few architects who masterfully handle public space”, Ruben Hernandez, of the National Council of Professional Architecture tells me.
 “Several factors impede this, including entrepreneurs and builders who seek higher profits and build more, instead of parks and public space, and the lack of political will of mayors and governors in relation to public space.”